Nadim147c/go-hyprland/README.md

-The objectively best Go binding for Hyprland
+The objectively best Go binding for Hyprland.
+But please, don't use this!